flenters/powershell/README.md

 test-ports-win10.ps1 - Specify multiple hosts and ports to test connectivity

 basic-ssh.ps1 - Connect to remote SSH box and run commands

+replace-string.sp1 - Replace a string after a specific word using reg ex